 But when the agency needs an accurate, ground-level gauge for how a community is coping during a crisis, they turn to Waffle House.

-Since 2004, FEMA has utilized what former administrator Craig Fugate called the “Waffle House Index.”
+Since 2004, FEMA has used what former administrator Craig Fugate dubbed the “Waffle House Index.”
 Because the casual dining chain is open 24 hours a day, seven days a week, tracking to see if a location is closed or working with limited supplies can help inform the agency as to whether affected areas are ailing or taking steps toward normalcy.

 “If a Waffle House is closed because there's a disaster, it's bad,” Fugate told NPR in 2011.
 “We call it red.
 If they're open but have a limited menu, that's yellow ...
 If they're green, we're good, keep going.
 You haven't found the bad stuff yet.”